mitchellh/radar/docs/user_guide.md

 ### Custom Matchers

-Matchers are simply classes which respond to `matches?` which returns a boolean noting if the given {Radar::ExceptionEvent} matches.
+Matchers are simply classes which respond to `matches?` or a lambda function, both of which are expected to take a single {Radar::ExceptionEvent} as a parameter and must return a boolean `true` or `false.
 If true, then the exception is reported, otherwise other matchers are tried, or if there are no other matchers, the exception is ignored.

-Below is a simple custom matcher which only matches exceptions with the configured message:
+Below is a simple custom matcher which only matches exceptions with a specific message, implemented using a lambda function:

+    Radar::Application.new(:app) do |app|
+      app.match do |event|
+        event.exception.message == "Hello"
+      end
+    end

+And now the same matcher as above is implemented using a class, with a little more flexibility:

     class ErrorMessageMatcher
       def initialize(message)